Barry-Fraser-Anderson/Reactivities/README.md

 # Reactivities

-A C#, .Net, and React training exercise
+A C#, .NET Core, and ReactJS training exercise

 From the Udemy course: Complete Guide to Building an app with .NET Core and React

 URL: https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react

-## Synopsis
+## Description
-An example social network application that allows users to sign up to events (similar to MeetUp or Facebook), and a Web API
+An Social network application that allows users to sign up to events (similar to MeetUp or Facebook) and a Web API